Marie Woolfolk Taylor

-Marie Woolfolk Taylor (December 18, 1893 - November 9, 1960) was one of the sixteen founders of Alpha Kappa Alpha Sorority, Incorporated, the first sorority founded by African-American women.
-The legacy she created in establishing the sorority has continued to generate social capital for nearly 100 years.
+Marie Woolfolk Taylor (December 18, 1893 - November 9, 1960) was one of the sixteen founders of Alpha Kappa Alpha sorority, the first sorority founded by African-American women.

 Woolfolk did post-graduate study in the new field of social work and returned to Atlanta for her career.
 She worked as a social worker and probation officer, and chaired numerous civic groups, readily handling financial responsibilities.
 She was on the board of directors of a range of charities.
 Woolfolk considered herself mostly a social worker, but she also worked as an educator at night school.